EventStore/documentation/docs/getting-started/use-cases/polyglot-persistence-tutorial-3.md

    code ./PostgresProjection/program.cs
    ```

-   Code snippets below in this step can mostly be found within this file.
+   Most of the code snippets leveraged in this step can be found within this file in Codespaces.

-2. Locate and examine code that retrieves the last checkpoint
+2. Locate and examine the code that retrieves the last checkpoint

 Checkpoints for database projections can often be saved to a separate checkpoint table similar to this: